GreaseMax is a chemically operated automatic lubricator.

 Pre grease with a grease gun before the first installation.
 The short time delay will not adversely affect bearings which have been properly pre greased before the installation of GreaseMax.
 For subsequent installations, pre greasing is not necessary as prior use of GreaseMax will have ensured that there is adequate grease in the bearings.

 Pre-greasing before the first installation of GreaseMax is also important to ensure that all grease ways are free of old hard grease which can block completely the grease ways.
+GreaseMax is designed to operate in most conditions.
+It will operate satisfactorily in:

 4.1 GreaseMax discharge rates